 When I first arrived, there was another girl my age there.
 Which was reassuring and made me happy- to see other girls enjoying their alone time in beautiful places.
 She left about 15 minutes later (honestly, I should’ve gotten her number, but alas) and I had the place all to myself for the next 2 HOURS.
 That blew me away.
 I thought more people would come to see this incredible view, but then again, it was a Wednesday at noon in Los Angeles so that could’ve been part of it.

 I barely swung out over the edge of the cliff (because I’m a chicken) but it was incredibly steep.
 I would advise anyone going here to take caution while walking and swinging.

-Anyway- this is one of the best hidden gems I’ve found in LA so far!
-Got any suggestions for me to check out?
-Comment below ☺️
+Anyway- this is one of the best-hidden gems I’ve found in LA so far!
+Do you have any suggestions for me to check out?
+Comment below.